“You totally disappeared!”

 Good question, and you’re right to ask.
 I do have a little explaining to do.
 For those of you who may have previously known me as the author of Small Paper Things, Brisbane Digital Marketing enthusiast, no, your eyes aren’t deceiving you.

-I did a Taylor Swift circa August 2017 and deleted (well, archived) everything that once existed on these pages and well, in the words of Charlotte York from Sex and the City when she was in the bookshop looking for a post-divorce self-help book, I’m “Starting over, yet again.”.
+I did a Taylor Swift circa August 2017 and deleted (well, archived) most of what once existed on these pages and well, in the words of Charlotte York from Sex and the City when she was in the bookshop looking for a post-divorce self-help book, I’m “Starting over, yet again.”.

 To say I wanted a “fresh start” wouldn’t really begin to cover it.
 I did, but the decision to keep my beloved SPT domain and brand was one I wrestled with.
 I even purchased another domain and began the process of backlogging content on it.